vabatta/omx-manager/README.md

 // successfully stopped a video (omxplayer process ends) camera.on('stop', function() {});

-// videos to play are ended (never called if you are in looping condition) camera.on('end', function() {});
+// videos to play are ended (never called if you are in a loop condition) camera.on('end', function() {});
 ```